200th Anniversary St. John’s, Ida 1819 - 2019

 In April, Bishop Victoria Matthews spoke about “Living as God’s Resurrection People”.
 In October, Rev. Alan Hayes gave us historical insight with his presentation, “St. John’s and the Anglican Vision for Upper Canada.”
 In typical St. John’s fashion, each talk was accompanied by a meal.
 We have had visits from our Primate, Archbishop Fred Hiltz; our Area Bishop Ryscilla Shaw and our Diocesan Bishop, Andrew Asbil.

-As we enter 2020, our 201st year of Christian witness in this community, pray that we will be open to the leading of the Holy Spirit so that we will continue to be a light of Christ’s Hope on the hill just north of Cavan – and beyond.
+Throughout 2024, our 205th year of Christian witness in this community, pray that we will be open to the leading of the Holy Spirit so that we will continue to be a light of Christ’s Hope on the hill just north of Cavan – and beyond.